conda-forge/conda-forge.github.io/src/user/introduction.rst

 What is conda-forge?
 --------------------

-Conda-forge is a community effort that provides conda packages for a wide range of software.
+``conda-forge`` is a community effort that provides conda packages for a wide range of software.

 **Missing a package that you would love to install with conda?** - Chances are we have already packaged it for you!

-You can `search <https://anaconda.org/>`__ for packages online.
-Look out for packages provided by our ``conda-forge`` organization.
+You can `search <https://anaconda.org/>`__ for packages online as well as keep an eye out for packages from our ``conda-forge`` organization.

-**Cannot find a package or only outdated versions of a package?** - Everybody is welcome to contribute to our package stack!
-Please refer to :ref:`becoming_involved`, for an overview on how to start contributing.
+We value all kinds of contributions- not just code.
+A few recommended ways to start contributing to conda-forge are– `Contribute new packages <https://conda-forge.org/docs/maintainer/adding_pkgs.html>`_, Help update and `maintain packages <https://conda-forge.org/docs/maintainer/updating_pkgs.html#maintaining-pkgs>`_, Suggest or implement improvements for our `infrastructure <https://conda-forge.org/docs/maintainer/infrastructure.html#infrastructure>`_, and/or Help `improve the documentation <https://conda-forge.org/docs/user/contributing.html#improve-docs>`_..
+For a detailed overview please refer to  :ref:`becoming_involved`

 Why conda-forge?
 ----------------